-A GPU, short for Graphics Processing Unit, is a specialized processor dedicated to graphics processing, as the name obviously suggests.
-Since it is a specialized chip designed and optimized specifically for these types of tasks, it is much more efficient at it than a CPU and it handles most of the workload when it comes to in-game graphics.
+A GPU, short for Graphics Processing Unit, is a specialized processor dedicated to graphics processing tasks, as the name obviously suggests.
+Since it is a specialized chip designed and optimized specifically for these types of tasks, it is much more efficient at it than a CPU is and it handles most of the workload when it comes to in-game graphics.

 Now, a graphics card isn’t comprised of just the GPU.
-Rather, in addition to the GPU, it also incorporates a number of other parts such as the video memory, the PCB, the connectors, and the cooler.
+Rather, in addition to the GPU, it also includes a number of other parts such as the video memory, the PCB, the connectors, and the cooler.
 That said, the graphics card is the piece of hardware dedicated to graphics processing and video output as a whole, rather than just a processor.

 So, “GPU” refers specifically to the graphics chips manufactured by Nvidia and AMD, while “graphics card” refers to the final product that you’re buying off the shelf, usually made by partner companies such as Asus, MSI, Gigabyte, EVGA, and others.